-“Everything in order?” he inquired, setting down the tray containing two glasses of orange juice.
-He proceeded to pick up one of them and take a sip, as Julie looked up from whatever she had in her hands with a smile.
+“Got it working?”
+Clarke inquired, setting down the tray containing two glasses of orange juice.
+He proceeded to pick up one of them and take a sip, as Julie looked up from the thing she had in her hands.

-“Oh, yes,” she stated.
+“Oh, yes,” she stated with a smile.
 “I’ve just input key town locations into the system, using Carrie’s house as a reference point.
 Now all I need to do is attach the transmitter to her and I’ll be able to locate our resident cheerleader any time I want to.”

 “Well, no,” Julie admitted.
 “There is only one transmitting device.
 But if my records show her in one location when she says she was elsewhere, or I register her someplace while she is seen somewhere else, Carrie will have a lot of explaining to do.”